 - Easier to drive

-- Motorhomes are often more luxurious
+- Motorhomes are more luxurious

 - More storage space

-- Setting up and breaking down camp is faster and easier with a motorhome
+- Setting up and breaking down camp is faster and easier

 - You can tow a trailer